evhub/bbopt/README.md

 Why does this work?
 If you're using the basic boilerplate, then running `python <file>` will trigger the `if __name__ == "__main__":` clause, which will run a training episode.
 But when you go to `import` your file, the `if __name__ == "__main__":` clause won't get triggered, and you'll just get served the best parameters found so far.
 Since the command-line interface is so simple, advanced users who want to use the full API instead of the boilerplate need not use the `bbopt` command at all.
 If you want more information on the `bbopt` command, just run `bbopt -h`.

 ### Black Box Optimization Methods

-_Note that BBopt is written in [Coconut](http://coconut-lang.org/) and compiled into Python, not written in Python directly, which means if you want to look at the source for the following methods, you should look at the `.coco` files in [`bbopt-source`](https://github.com/evhub/bbopt/tree/master/bbopt-source) not the `.py` files in [`bbopt`](https://github.com/evhub/bbopt/tree/master/bbopt)._

 #### Constructor